jedubois/InternalDocumentation/Agendas/DASA-Agenda-2014-06-18.md

 Review:

 * Governing board should all be on core@dasa.org.za.
-* User info@dasa.org.za for public publications.
+* Use info@dasa.org.za for public publications.

-List of the the names (not e-mail addresses) of people on:
+List of the names (not e-mail addresses) of people on:

 * core@dasa.org.za: